 - a.
 The fair presentation in the basic financial statements of financial position and results of operations in conformity with GAAP. - b.
-The design, implementation, and maintenance of programs and controls to prevent and detect fraud, including fraud related to federal awards. - c.
+The design, implementation, and maintenance of internal control: - Relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error - To prevent and detect fraud. - c.
 Establishing and maintaining effective internal control over financial reporting. - d.
 The review and approval of the financial statements and related notes and acknowledge your role in the preparation of this information.
 Specifically, we acknowledge that your role in the preparation of the financial statements was a matter of convenience rather than one of necessity.
 We have reviewed the financial statement preparation assistance provided by you and acknowledge that the financial statements are prepared in accordance with GAAP.
 Our review was based on the use of the financial statement disclosure checklist for a general-purpose government obtained from the Government Finance Officers Association.